gajus/slonik/.README/USAGE.md

 ### Checking out a client from the connection pool

-Slonik only allows to check out a connection for a duration of promise routine supplied to the `connect()` method.
+Slonik only allows to check out a connection for the duration of the promise routine supplied to the `connect()` method.

 ```js
 import {